codewithkyle/Sailfish/README.md

 -   [ ] Add the ability to create groups
 -   [ ] Allow producers to push data into groups
 -   [ ] Allow consumers to "subscribe" (assign) to a group
+-   [ ] Come up with a cleaver catchy name for this project

 ## Technology